 The Epadghan name, a Welsh Brythonic name, is from the personal name Adam.
 The surname Epadghan features the distinctive Welsh patronymic prefixes ab- and ap-.
 The original form of the name was ab-Adam or ap-Adam, but the prefixes have been assimilated into the surname over the course of time and the overall spelling has sometimes been extensively altered.

 The surname Epadghan was first found in Denbighshire (Welsh: Sir Ddinbych), a historic county in Northeast Wales, created by the Laws in Wales Act 1536.

 Early History of the Epadghan family

-Another 319 words (23 lines of text) covering the years 1292, 1300, 1327, 1377 and 1754 are included under the topic Early Epadghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Epadghan research.
+Another 195 words (14 lines of text) covering the years 1292, 1300, 1327, 1377 and 1754 are included under the topic Early Epadghan History in all our PDF Extended History products and printed products wherever possible.

 Epadghan Spelling Variations